 “The Dust District: Cosmopolitan and Okie Pentecostal Convergence in California” The American Academy of Religion, annual conference, San Antonio, TX, November 19-22, 2016.

 “Estéticas Apostólicas en la Fronteriza” (translation: Apostolic Aesthetics in the Borderlands) Red de Investigadores del Fenómeno Religioso en México, annual conference, Universidad Autónoma Metropolitana, Mérida, Yucatán, April 15-17, 2015.

 “Dust and Denominations: Pentecostalism and Migration in Farm Labor Communities of California’s Valleys 1917-1964” American Society for Church History –Ecclesiastical History Society joint conference, Oxford, England, April 3-5, 2014.

 “Faith with Works: Cesar Chavez’s Religious Image” National Association for Chicana and Chicano Studies 40th Annual Conference, Chicago, IL, March 14-17, 2012.

-I serve as a peer reviewer for academic journals and in November 2017 joined the steering committee of the Latina/o Religion, Culture, and Society unit of the American Academy of Religion.
+I co-chair the History of Christianity unit of the American Academy of Religion (AAR) and sit on the steering committee of the Latina/o Religion, Culture, and Society unit of the AAR.
+I also serve as a peer reviewer for academic journals.
 Since 2013 I have collected and consulted for archival collections of Latin American and Latina/o religious figures and organizations.